2023 Creator Economy Statistics: Everything You Need To Know

 (The Influencer Marketing Factory, Digital Information World)

 Creators today leverage AI tools to enhance their performance and create better content than ever before.
 Notably, as many as 94.5% of creators have admitted to using AI to assist them in content creation.
-Around 660 creators were polled in this Creator Economy survey, revealing the extent to which AI is now being utilized.

 13. 51% of creators offered online courses in 2022.

-(Thinkific.
-Creative Class)
+(Thinkific, Creative Class)

 Annually, about 3% of creators make over $500,000, and about 90% earn less than $100,000.